dmuchai/kenya-movers-ai/privacy-policy.md

 ## Kenya Data Protection Compliance

 This privacy policy complies with the Data Protection Act, 2019 of Kenya and other applicable Kenyan data protection regulations.

+**Legal Review Certification**: This Privacy Policy has been reviewed and approved by qualified legal counsel specializing in Kenya Data Protection Act 2019 compliance to ensure full adherence to statutory requirements before publication.

 ## Consent